agb32/cosmadoc/docs/source/facilities.md

     print_ips(node_list[2:-1])
 ```

-And the launcher script is (assuming paeno is the code to be run):
+And the launcher script is (assuming peano is the code to be run):

     #!/bin/bash -l